Advocacy for Early Childhood Education | Kidango

 If you’re passionate about early childhood education and would like to make your voice heard, join our advocacy network.

-For more information about policy and advocacy at Kidango, please contact Maéva Marc, VP of Advocacy & Policy, at mmarc@kidango.org.
+For more information about policy and advocacy at Kidango, please contact Maéva Renaud, VP of Advocacy & Policy, at mrenaud@kidango.org.

 Legislative ResourcesA gavel next to two books